Andreas-Menzel/AppImageInstaller/README.md

 **NOTE: This project is only relevant for Linux-Users.**

-AppImages are great because they are easy to use work on nearly every Linux system.
+AppImages are great because they are easy to use and work on nearly every Linux system.
 The only downside is that you can not install them and they don't appear in the Desktop Menu.
 The same downside exists for e.g. Bash- and Python scripts.